splunk/public-o11y-docs/alerts-detectors-notifications/create-detectors-for-alerts.rst

 - Customize AutoDetect detectors.
 See :ref:`autodetect-customize`.

--  Start from the Detector tab to create detectors that are based on what you are currently viewing, such as a chart or the Infrastructure Navigator.
+-  Start from the Detector tab to create detectors based on what you are currently viewing, such as a chart or the Infrastructure Navigator.
 See :ref:`create-detector-from-chart`.

 -  Create a detector from a chart to preselect one of the chart signals as the signal to be monitored.
 See :ref:`create-detector-from-chart`.